karl-nilsson/rigidbot_recipe/README.md

   INSERT PICTURE

-5. Slide the solderless terminals to the hotend posts
+5. Slide the solderless terminals onto the hotend posts
    * **WARNING: DO NOT SOLDER THE TERMINALS TO THE HOTEND POSTS**